 3. Make personal goals

-Making personal goals that you have to achieve, sitting alongside your work ones can help ensure you keep yourself focused on you – not just your job.
+Making personal goals that you have to achieve, sitting alongside your work ones, can help ensure you focus on you – not just your job.

 - Try blocking out time in your diary for exercise or meeting up with friends and family.
 Or booking in exercise classes.